technicalbros/crud-sk/README.md

-<h2>CRUD Operations in Javascript</h2>
+#CRUD Operations in Javascript

 <p>
 This is a great library for CRUD operations in javascript.
-It has built in support for Webpack and Typescript.
+Also, it has built in support for Webpack and Typescript.
 </p>

+<strong>Installation</strong>

+`npm install crud-sk`